superstringsoftware/observatory/README.md

 * Log any or all client activity along with server logs, automatically record user and session information for additional security review or debugging

-* Augomagical logging, profiling and error handling for DDP, http, Collections, Subscriptions, Template lifecycle methods (*soon*) and any custom code
+* Automagical logging, profiling and error handling for DDP, http, Collections, Subscriptions, Template lifecycle methods (*soon*) and any custom code

 * Detailed review of your application internals: publish and methods handlers, active sessions, collections